 The ACFTA training course, hosted by the UAA College of Health and the Alaska Nurses Association, is designed for nurses and health care professionals who seek to increase their ability to provide evidence-based and trauma informed care to individuals and communities who have experienced violence.
 The course is free due to the sponsorship of CDVSA.
-It consists of 20-25 hours of independent, online learning and 20-25 hours of face-to-face instruction.
-Travel scholarships are available.
+It consists of 20-25 hours of independent, online learning and 20-25 hours of face-to-face instruction which may be delivered in-person or virtually.
+Travel scholarships may be available for in-person training.